Jeong Myeong-Seok: Where is JMS Church President Now?

 In his teachings and sermons, Myeong-Seok referred to himself as the Messiah or the second coming of Jesus.
 He called the Bible a metaphor for things that actually happened and would often state that the “ultimate sin” committed by the biblical Eve was sleeping with Satan.
 However, he would also surround himself with a group of young women.
 As shown in the Netflix documentary series, Myeong-Seok referred to these women as God’s Brides and would often have intimate relations with them.

-Calling himself the “Perfect Adam,” Myeong-Seok would state that his intimacy was the will of God and meant to heal the women from their illnesses.
+Calling himself the “Perfect Adam” or “Messiah,” Myeong-Seok would state that his intimacy was the will of God and meant to heal the women from their illnesses.
 Many of these women would apparently accept his words due to their perceived image of him being an incarnation of God.
 Meanwhile, many vehemently disagreed with Myeong-Seok’s actions and tried their level best to oppose him and hold him accountable in the eye of the law.

-Jeong Myeong-Seok is Facing Legal Proceedings
+Jeong Myeong-Seok is Incarcerated Again

 Given his actions against multiple women, Jeong Myeong-Seok was often under legal scrutiny.
 On October 4, 2022, he was jailed on the order of the district court in Daejeon District due to multiple sexual abuse allegations posed against him by several women.
 One of his primary accusers is Maple Yin or Jeong Soo-Jeong, a young woman from Hong Kong, China, who also appeared in the Netflix show.
 Moreover, an Australian woman named Amy claimed to have been assaulted by the religious leader and shared her experience through the documentary series.